Tummy Tuck (Abdominoplasty)

 Desire for an abdominoplasty to improve the appearance of the abdominal wall is a common concern.

 Anomalies of the abdominal wall can result from many varied experiences.
 Weight fluctuations throughout life can lead to excess skin that will not go away with diet or exercise.
-Pregnancy can lead to not only excess skin but also a weakness of the abdominal wall that results in a protruding abdomen, also recalcitrant to exercise.
+Pregnancy can lead to excess skin.
+It can also cause a weakness of the abdominal wall.
+This results in a protruding abdomen, which is also recalcitrant to exercise.
 Prior abdominal surgery or trauma can result in scars and contour irregularities that can only be corrected with surgery.
-Endogenous and exogenous hormones and medications can also have an effect on our body contours that may be permanent and only corrected with body contouring surgery.
-Finally our own genetics and age related changes can result in excess skin and fat that requires more than diet and exercise to correct.
+Endogenous and exogenous hormones and medications can affect our body contours.
+These effects may be permanent and only corrected with body contouring surgery.
+Finally, our own genetics can result in excess skin and fat.
+Age-related changes can also cause these issues.
+They require more than diet and exercise to correct.

 Who Should Consider a Tummy Tuck?

-The majority of individuals who seek a tummy tuck are women who have had a pregnancy resulting in excess fat and skin on their abdomens.
-Women who intend to have more children should wait to have a tummy tuck because pregnancy can negatively affect the results of their abdominoplasty.
+Most individuals who seek a tummy tuck are women.
+These women have experienced a pregnancy that resulted in excess fat and skin on their abdomens.
+Women who intend to have more children should wait to have a tummy tuck.
+Pregnancy can negatively affect the results of their abdominoplasty.

-Another major group of patients that inquire about tummy tucks are patients that have lost signficant amount of weight.
-No matter how much excercise is performed, the skin will not contour back down to the underlying abdominal wall.
+Another major group of patients that inquire about tummy tucks are patients that have lost significant amount of weight.
+No matter how much exercise is performed, the skin will not contour back down to the underlying abdominal wall.

-Finally, men and women who have a protruding abdomen with excess fat and/or skin that is resistant to diet and excercise, are good candidates for this procedure.
+Patients with a protruding abdomen with excess fat and/or skin are good candidates for this procedure.
+This condition is resistant to diet and exercise.

 Initial Consultation

-During the initial consultation, Dr. Thomassen will go over your medical history, prior treatments and surgical procedures your medications, herbal supplements and vitamins, and allergies as well as lifestyle factors like smoking.
+During the initial consultation, Dr. Thomassen will review your medical history.
+They will also discuss prior treatments and surgical procedures.
+Your medications, herbal supplements, vitamins, and allergies will be examined.
+Lifestyle factors like smoking will also be considered.
 The goal is to optimize your health status to have a safe procedure with quick recovery and excellent results.

 A history of smoking is a significant risk factor for wound healing.
 Current recommendations are that patient stop smoking for a minimum of 4-8 weeks prior and after surgery.
 The use of nicotine patches is not an adequate measure in the perioperative period.

 The physical exam focuses on evaluation of the entire abdomen, umbilicus, mons pubis, flanks and back rolls.
 Any prior surgeries and the resulting scars need to be considered when planning an abdominoplasty procedure.
-If an incision appears to interrupt the blood supply to the abdominal wall, then a variation of the surgery needs to be performed to ensure proper wound healing.
-The use of liposuction with an abdominoplasty helps address fullness noted in the mons pubis, hips and flanks, and dorsal back rolls.
+If an incision seems to disrupt the blood supply to the abdominal wall, a surgical variation is necessary.
+This ensures proper wound healing.
+Using liposuction with an abdominoplasty helps address fullness.
+It is effective for the mons pubis, hips and flanks.
+It also targets dorsal back rolls.

 The skin quality needs to be assessed as part of the exam.
-The presence of striae indicate a loss of elasticity of the skin and may affect the way the surgery is performed.
-Excess skin is the main indication for an abdominoplasty procedure and the amount of excess needs to be qualified to choose the right procedure for the patient.
-Patients who have abundance of adipose tissue but do not require skin or muscle treatment, i.e., have a good skin tone and reasonable potential for the skin to contract after removal of substantial volume, may be better candidates for liposuction alone as opposed to an abdominoplasty procedure.
+The presence of striae indicates a loss of skin elasticity.
+This may affect how the surgery is performed.
+Excess skin is the main indication for an abdominoplasty procedure.
+The amount of excess needs to be qualified to choose the right procedure for the patient.
+Patients who have abundance of adipose tissue but do not require skin or muscle treatment, i.e., have a good skin tone.
+They also have reasonable potential for the skin to contract after removal of substantial volume.
+They may be better candidates for liposuction alone as opposed to an abdominoplasty procedure.

 The quality of the musculofascial layer is also important to evaluate for any weaknesses.
 More commonly, patients exhibit a weakness of this fascia termed rectus diastasis.
-This leads to a bulging abdomen that can only be fixed by plicating the fascia and restoring the rectus muscles to their original position.
+This leads to a bulging abdomen.
+It can only be fixed by plicating the fascia.
+The procedure also involves restoring the rectus muscles to their original position.
 More severe defects of the fascia consist of hernias, particularly umbilical hernias and ventral hernias.
 These may need to be ruled out and if present, will be corrected at the time of the abdominoplasty.

-The presence of intraperitoneal fat or fat inside the abdominal cavity deep to the fascia cannot be treated with an abdominoplasty procedure.
+Intraperitoneal fat is also known as fat inside the abdominal cavity deep to the fascia.
+It cannot be treated with an abdominoplasty procedure.
 This fat is only reducible through diet and exercise.
 If fullness due to intraperitoneal fat is excessive, this may preclude undergoing a successful abdominoplasty.

 Preparing for an Abdominoplasty

-Prior to a tummy tuck, Dr. Thomassen will most likely request that the patient visit his or her physician to have a thorough physical exam and routine blood work.
-Patients who are 50 years of age or older may need to have an electrocardiogram (EKG/ECG) prior to their tummy tuck procedure.
+Prior to a tummy tuck, Dr. Thomassen will most likely request that the patient visit his or her physician.
+A thorough physical exam and routine blood work will be needed.
+Patients who are 50 years of age or older may need an electrocardiogram (EKG/ECG).
+This is required before their tummy tuck procedure.

 Certain medications need to be avoided for at least two weeks before surgery and one week after their surgical procedure.
 These medications include nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin and ibuprofen.
 NSAIDs are known to cause bruising and abnormal bleeding.